HariSekhon/Knowledge-Base/travel.md

 ### UAE - Dubai

+Dubai is more of a city-state that a city as Europeans would understand it.

+It would be extremely difficult to walk due to the distances and heat.

+*"I don't walk anywhere in Dubai"* one of my Brit connections told me.
+I saw why after I arrived.
+Even a 15 minute walk to lunch will leave you a sweaty mess by the time you get there.
+People drive with air conditioning and dive into malls, offices and restaurants with air conditioning.

 I used Virgin Mobile on a prepaid contract for around £200 for the year which was the cheapest deal I could find.

+You will need a car or taxi everywhere.

 Careem is Dubai's version of Uber.